Dining etiquette guidelines

 - Take part in the dinner conversation, but avoid controversial topics like politics and religion.

-- Use your utensils from the outside in as you move through each course, and pass items using the serving dish.
+- Use your utensils from the outside in as you move through each course.

 - When consuming soup, always move the spoon away from yourself.
 Bring the spoon to your mouth and drink the soup from the side edge of the spoon instead of putting the whole spoon in your mouth.
 And, of course, do not slurp.

 - If you need to excuse yourself from the table, try to do so between courses.
+Leave your napkin on your seat; that tells the servers you plan to return, and you are not finished.

 - Be sure to thank your host before leaving and send a handwritten thank-you note the next day.